BAK2K3/WYSPA/README.md

 6. To run the `Master` branch, ensure the `Master` branch is selected next to the **branches** and **tags** subheadings.
 To run the `dev` branch, please select `dev` branch.
 7. Please note that any features that exist purely in the dev branch are in testing and may not be fully functional.
 8. Open the repository in Gitpod:
-9. Click the green “Gitpod” icon at the top of the Repository, or
+9. Click the green "Gitpod" icon at the top of the Repository, or
 10. Open the [master branch](https://gitpod.io/#https://github.com/BAK2K3/WYSPA/tree/master) or [dev branch](https://gitpod.io/#https://github.com/BAK2K3/WYSPA/tree/dev) directly in Gitpod via these links.
 11. A new workspace will open with the current state of the requested branch.
 Any changes made to the requested branch after this point will not be automatically updated in your Gitpod Workspace.
 12. Create the aforementioned env.py file in your root directory and declare the environment variables.